marcosdima/godot-fw/docs/ARCHITECTURE.md

 * `modifier_added`
 * `modifier_removed`

-Signals should allow systems such as UI, animation, audio, or gameplay logic to react without requiring the state system to know about those consumers.
+Signals should allow systems such as UI, animation, audio, or gameplay logic to react without requiring the state module to know about those consumers.

 Prefer direct Godot signals where a direct relationship exists.